San279/object-detect-FOMO-TFT-Esp32/README.md

 - if you're using [AIOT board](https://wirelesssolution.asia/), simply connect I/O port 1 to any push button.
 ![alt text](/Images_for_readme/AIOT_push_button.jpg)<br /><br />
 <br /><br />
-- if you do not have AIOT board, connect I/O pin 1 to the push button and other pin to 3v.<br /><br />
+- if you do not have AIOT board, connect I/O pin 1 of the Esp32 to the leg of a push button and other leg to 3v.<br /><br />
 ![alt text](/Images_for_readme/push_button.PNG)
 <br /><br /><br /><br />
 5. Upload the code to Esp32-S3.
 This process might take up to 30 minutes, and you're Done!! <br /><br />